 Boston Celtics center Robert Williams appeared to be faced with a decision of two different surgeries — one which offered a shorter-term recovery than the other — after tearing the meniscus in his right knee Sunday against the Minnesota Timberwolves.

 Williams, though, did not make the decision as it was the call of the doctors, according to Celtics head coach Ime Udoka.
 And the doctors made the decision that, based on where the tear was in Williams’ meniscus, he could go through with the surgery which presents a shorter-term recovery.
-The Celtics revealed a timetable of 4-6 weeks.
+The Celtics revealed a timetable of four-to-six weeks.

 Udoka offered that insight during a pregame media availability before Boston hosted the Miami Heat on Wednesday.